 Some call it a book of shadows because it contains all your hidden thoughts.
 Your handwriting reveals your modes and emotions.
 You will probably fill several of these and use them as a troubleshooting tool.

 “The intellect has little to do on the road to discovery.
 There comes a leap in consciousness, call it Intuition or what you will, the solution comes to you and you don’t know how or why.” — Albert Einstein (2)

-If you are ready to take a deeper dive into the psyche, you can use your spiritual journal or notebook with automatic writing, and exploring memories techniques.
+If you are ready to dive deeper into the psyche, you can use your spiritual journal or notebook with automatic writing and exploring memory techniques.